ziapeltagames/six-winters/docs/RULES.md

 ## Set Initial Progress

 The red cubes are used to track *Red Bank's* progress on each resource track.
 At the start of the campaign, the red cubes are placed on the first space of each track (the space in the upper left surrouding each resource pool).
-All resource pools start at size 1 except support, which is at size 2.
+All resource pools start at size 1 except stability, which is at size 2.

 ## Set Initial Threat Levels

 The first step is to determine the difficulty of the campaign.
 Initial threat levels are based on difficulty.
 Place gray cubes at the appropriate position of each resource track:

-* **Cakewalk**: First space, on same space as red threat progress cubes
+* **Cakewalk**: Second space, just to the right of the red threat progress cubes
-* **Standard**: Third space
+* **Standard**: Fourth space
 * **Difficult**: Sixth space, the last space on the top row
 * **Tragedy Incarnate**: Ninth space, only three away from the last space of the track, when particularly bad effects kick in